allenai/syrup/README.md

  * @param {object}  gulp                          The gulp library.
  * @param {object}  paths                         An object defining a series of paths required
  *                                                for the various tasks.
+ * @param {string}  paths.base                    The base path to the project.
  * @param {string}  paths.html                    Path to the project's HTML files.
  * @param {string}  paths.js                      Path to the project's JS files.
  * @param {string}  paths.less                    Path to the project's LESS files.
  * @param {string}  paths.assets                  Path to the project's assets.
  * @param {string}  paths.build                   Path to the project's build directory where the
  *                                                final output should be placed.
+ * @param {string}  paths.tmp                     Path where temporary files (like browserified)
+ *                                                unit tests should be put.
+ * @param {string}  paths.watch                   Path to the files which should be watched for changes
+ *                                                while the griddle serve is running and trigger
+ *                                                a rebuild as changes occur.
  * @param {string}  paths.unitTests               Path to the project's unit tests.
- * @param {string}  paths.unitTestBundle          Path to the project's unit test bundle file.
+These files are
+ *                                                browserified to paths.tmp prior to execution
  * @param {string}  paths.unitTestConfig          Path to the project's karma configuration file.
  * @param {string}  paths.integrationTestConfig   Path to the project's pesto / protractor
  *                                                configuration file.